shadow-1/yi-hack-v3/README.md

 2. Get an microSD card, preferably of capacity 16gb or less and format it by selecting File System as FAT32.

-**_Note: The microSD card must be formatted in FAT32. exFAT formatted microSD cards will not work._**
+**_IMPORTANT: The microSD card must be formatted in FAT32. exFAT formatted microSD cards will not work._**

 3. Get the correct firmware files for your camera from this link: https://github.com/shadow-1/yi-hack-v3/releases